Andrebtk/Hoare-prover/README.md

 A small Hoare-logic verifier for a simple imperative programs annotated with `PRECONDITION:`, `POSTCONDITION:` and `while` loops with `INVARIANT(...)` and `VARIANT(...)`.
 Parses a toy imperative language, builds an AST, generates verification conditions (VCs) with a backward Hoare-style prover (`hoare_prover`) and discharges them with Z3 (via the Z3 C API).

+# Overview & goals
+Purpose.
+The verifier helps you mechanically check correctness of small imperative programs expressed with pre/postconditions and loop invariants.
+It’s intended for education, prototyping verification ideas, and testing invariants against an SMT backend.

+### Key capabilities.
+- Parse small imperative programs annotated with PRECONDITION: / POSTCONDITION: and loops annotated with INVARIANT(...) and VARIANT(...).
+- Translate the program into an AST.
+- Compute verification conditions using weakest-precondition style rules.
+- Translate generated VCs into Z3 formulas and check validity using the Z3 C API.
+- Support basic arithmetic and boolean operators, min, max, and a fact function modeled in Z3.

+### What it is not.
+- Not a full programming language verifier (no pointers, arrays, concurrency).
+- Not an automatic invariant generator — invariants must be provided by the user.
+- An educational / prototyping tool — performance and completeness are limited by language support and the underlying SMT solver.

 ## Quick start

 ### Requirements